nakira974/neo-c/README.md

 1. It is compatible with C language in some content.
 The C preprocessor also works.

-2. The default heap system is original refference count heap system.
-With -gc option enable Boehm GC with reffrece count.
+2. The default heap system is boehm GC with reffrence count, optionally my original refference count heap system with -no-gc option.

 3. It has Generics, Method Generics, inline function, debug info (-g option), and lambda.